IcyIce-FSDev/twitch_chat_bot/README.md

 ## Setup

-- To start make sure node.js and postgres database is installed
+- To start make sure node.js, postgresql, and npm is installed
 - Then run node setup.js
   - This will ensure neccessary dependecies are installed
   - This will then enter a guided process to create settings.json